Raphtory/raphtory.github.io/docs/user-guide/ingestion/2_direct-updates.md

     ```python exec="on" result="text" session="getting-started/id_types"
     --8<-- "python/getting-started/ingestion.py:id_types"
     ```

+!!! warning
+    Note: A graph can index nodes by either integers or strings, not both at the same time.This means, for example, you cannot have `User 1` (a string) and `200` (an integer) as ids in the same graph.

 ## Accepted timestamps
 While integer based timestamps (like in the above examples) can represent both [logical time](https://en.wikipedia.org/wiki/Logical_clock) and [epoch time](https://en.wikipedia.org/wiki/Unix_time), datasets can often have their timestamps stored in human readable formats or special datetime objects.
 As such, `add_node()` and `add_edge()` can accept integers, datetime strings and datetime objects interchangeably.